simplerhacking/Evilginx3-Phishlets/README.md

 I've dedicated substantial time and effort to create and update new phishlets for Evilginx3.
 In this repository, you'll find many custom Evilginx phishlets, finely crafted and updated to suit real-world applications.

-# Learn More: interested in mastering MITM Phishing with Evilginx?
+# Learn More: Interested in mastering Enterprise Phishing with Evilginx3?

 ## Enroll in our Evilginx 3.0 Professional Masterclass!